salesforce-ux/theo/README.md

 Don't remove ".meta" key from a prop

 **@param {function} [options.jsonPreProcess]**
-A function that is fired before each file is merged into the property set.
+A function that is ran before each yaml/json file is merged.
 Should return an object representing the modified JSON data.

 #### Example: